 Trilby Station – White Cliffs

-This morning we take a tour of Trilby Station before heading to White Cliffs.
-Enroute we’ll stop off at the Tilpa Pub on the Darling River – a must see.
+This morning we’ll stop off at the Tilpa Pub – a must see.
 This 100-year old attraction, made from corrugated iron and timber, is the place to come to meet the local characters and hear true stories and tall tales from this part of the world.
 The inner walls of this authentic bush pub are covered with the autographs, dry wit, and messages from the hundreds of people who stop there each year.
 We continue towards White Cliffs, Australia’s oldest commercial opal field where you can meet some real outback characters, visit underground dwellings and opal showrooms.
 Your accommodation tonight is at the famous Underground Motel.

 White Cliffs – Menindee